GLOBAL MARKETS-Euro, bond yields dip as looser ECB policy eyed

 The firmer yen took a toll on shares in Japanese exporters.
 The Nikkei index closed down 0.6 percent.

-German government bond yields, which hit a record low of 0.926 percent on Monday before pulling back, fell 1.5 basis points on Tuesday to 0.94 percent.
-Two-year yields edged up but remained negative at -0.04 percent.
+German government bond yields, which hit a record low of 0.926 percent on Monday before pulling back, fell 1.4 basis points on Tuesday to 0.94 percent.
+Two-year yields rose slightly but remained negative at -0.04 percent.

 "Euro/dollar is vulnerable to testing new lows.
 A downtrend is easily formed given the opposite directions Fed and ECB monetary policies are seemingly headed," said Kyosuke Suzuki, director of forex at Societe Generale in Tokyo.

-French President Francois Hollande's call on Monday for a cabinet reshuffle, after leftist rebel ministers argued for a U-turn on economic policy, had also helped push yields and the euro lower.
-A new government was expected to be announced on Tuesday.
+French President Francois Hollande's call on Monday for a cabinet reshuffle after leftist rebel ministers argued for a U-turn on economic policy, had also helped push yields and the euro lower.
+A new government was expected to be unveiled on Tuesday.

-Yields on peripheral euro zone debt, which the ECB could buy to pump money into the region's lacklustre economy as part of an asset-purchase scheme known as quantitative easing, also fell.
-Italian and Spanish 10-year yields fell to new record lows.
+Yields on peripheral euro zone debt, which the ECB could buy to pump money into the bloc's lacklustre economy as part of an asset-purchase scheme known as quantitative easing, also fell.

 U.S. Treasury yields fell in line with euro zone debt.
 Ten-year bonds dropped 1.4 bps to 2.38 percent.